Learn how to plant Dahlia tubers in the ground to fill your gardens with beautiful blooms from mid-summer through fall.

 Before planting the tuber in the ground, write the name of the variety on the back of each stake.
 This helps to remember what has been planted and what to write on the tubers when dug up at the end of the growing season in the fall.

 It is also vital to have labels if you expect to divide and sell tubers.
 Another option for labels is to use hanging slate weatherproof garden labels.

 Dahlias do not need to be watered until after they have sprouted.
-I recommend planting dahlia tubers after a spring rain when the ground is slightly damp as this will help get the tubers growing.
+I recommend planting dahlia tubers after spring rain when the ground is slightly damp, as this will help get the tubers growing.
 However, too much water will cause the dahlia tuber to rot in the ground.

-Dahlia plants should get their first set of leaves before you begin watering them on a regular basis.
+Dahlia plants should get their first set of leaves before you regularly water them.
 You should then water them 2-3 times per week, preferably deep watering with a long soak using a drip line.